eadwinCode/django-ninja-extra/docs/docs/tutorial/testing.md

 # **Testing APIController**

-**Django Ninja Extra** has a TestClient provides a seamless effort in testing your APIControllers.
+**Django Ninja Extra** has a TestClient that provides seamless testing of APIController classes.

-However, there are two test clients
+There are two test clients
-- TestClient: for synchronous route functions
+- `TestClient`: for synchronous route functions
-- TestClientAsync: for asynchronous route functions
+- `TestClientAsync`: for asynchronous route functions

 ```Python
 from ninja_extra.testing import TestClient